LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Parsing documents into a bag of words can be most of the work
     * Words can be represented as a hash value (number) for efficiency
     * What about synonyms?
 Various tenses?
 Abbreviations?
 Capitalizations?
 Misspellings?
-  * Doing this at scale is the hard part
+  * Doing this at scale is the hard part (Spark can help here)
-    * That's where Spark comes in!

 #### Unigrams, bigrams, etc.
   * An extension of TF-IDF is to not only compute relevancy for individual words (terms) but also for bi-grams or, more generally, n-grams.